GiovanniRoversiMIT/GiovanniRoversiMIT/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a PhD student in linguistics at MIT.
-Previously, I was at the University of Oslo.

 My main academic interests include: